allianz-incubator/new-project/README-template.md

 ---

-## License
+## License of Template

 License of this template is [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt).
 Attribution is not required although we do appreciate it. 😊

 ## Attribution

-The browser illustration is provided by IconsPNG.
+The browser illustration is freeware and provided by [IconsPNG](https://www.iconspng.com/)